les-aventures-du-gros-mickey/minimal-mistakes/_pages/citations.md

 > Tof

-> [We wrote a little song : what it's like to think and to live out of the box?
+> [We wrote a little song: what it's like to think and to live out of the box?
 And we called this song "Free"]<br/>
 > [...]<br/>
 > Everywhere<br/>
 > People point and stare<br/>